 Simply because of the lengths of the offcuts, I made it 1100mm long by 700 wide.
 That turned out to be just about perfect.
 They are measured in black.

 This worked out just right for logs up to about 400mm thick.
-For small-branches, say 50 millimetres thick, they tend to jump out.
+For small-branches, say 50 millimetres, they tend to jump out.
 If you have a lot of that size, then I would angle the uprights more steeply.
 Having a second person holding them with a forked stick works well.

 For logs larger than 400mm, I would make those uprights slightly longer and the angle rather less acute; but I haven't actually done that.
 For my needs 0.850m long was just about perfect.